SS Nieuw Amsterdam (1905): 1917

 On 6 April 1917 the USA declared war against the Central Powers.
 From about August 1917, the USA started detaining Dutch ships in US ports.
-By the beginning of October, Nieuw Amsterdam was in "an Atlantic port" of the USA, loaded with 10,000 tons of corn for the Commission for Relief in Belgium.
+By the beginning of October, Nieuw Amsterdam was in "an Atlantic port" of the US, loaded with 10,000 tons of corn for the Commission for Relief in Belgium.
 However, the US Exports Administrative Board would not let her leave port, because the USA was considering using neutral ships for US war service.
 By early November, she had embarked 300 Dutch refugees, who wished to return to the Netherlands, but the War Trade Board still would not release her.
 She was finally allowed to leave New York on 24 November, but then the UK authorities detained her at Halifax, Nova Scotia.
 She was there during the Halifax Explosion on 6 December.
 A week later the UK authorities would not release her, because Germany would not guarantee her safe passage.
 However, by 15 December NASM hoped that she would soon be allowed to continue.